35 Home Decor Horrors You Can’t Look Away From

 Shuffleboard in a fishing reel house

 When you’re the owner of a fishing reel company, what kind of home do you ask for?
 Well, Zebco founder R.D.
 Hull asked Tulsa architect Cecil Stanfield to build him a home shaped like a fishing reel back in 1970.
-It’s was on the market in Catoosa, Oklahoma for $5 million.
+It was on the market in Catoosa, Oklahoma for $5 million.
 It includes a swimming pool covered by a 25-foot dome with 28 curved beams.
-Check out a creative way to keep your fishing reels out of the way in the garage and other ways to store awkward objects.
+Get ready to be stunned when you see the most expensive home in every state.

 We’d hate to be around to have to clean the streaks in the glass at this Washington home.
 In addition to a lot of windows, it has some odd choices in the kitchen and living room.
 But it’s got a great view of Puget Sound.
 These cheap decorating ideas will make your home look more expensive.

 The House on the Rock

 Once inside you can revel in the world of kitsch that Alex Jordan created.
 The house opened in 1960 and among the rooms it features is a carousel room that includes 269 carousel animals, 182 chandeliers, 20,000 lights, and no horses.
 Other rooms include the infinity room, which walks out from the rock for a spectacular view.
 Next, check out these 100 scary home inspector nightmare photos (if you dare)!